adil10743/Company-Token-Front-End/README.md

 # Company Token Front End
-This repository contains the html, javascript, tailwind css and react code for the Synpulse Token Management Dashboard.
+This repository contains the html, javascript, tailwind css and react code for the Company Token Management Dashboard.
 It uses [Vite](https://vitejs.dev/guide/) to build and provide the dev server.

 To begin, clone the repository and bring up the development server by running